How to Get Equity Out of Your Home Without Refinancing

 1. Home equity line of credit (HELOC)

-A home equity line of credit, or HELOC, offers a better financing strategy for borrowers who want to keep their primary mortgages intact.
+A home equity line of credit, or HELOC, is a smart financing strategy for those who don’t want to refinance their primary mortgage.
+It operates similarly to a credit card but uses your home’s value as security, which enables lower interest rates.

 Check your HELOC options.
 Start here